cccs-jp/assemblyline_client_scripts/README.md

   -f, --fresh               We do not care about previous runs and resuming
                             those.

-  -w, --wait                Wait for the analysis of ingested files to
-                            complete.

-  --incident_num INTEGER    The incident number for each file to be associated
+  --incident_num TEXT       The incident number for each file to be associated
                             with.  [required]

+  --retries INTEGER         The number of times you want to retry submitting a
+                            file after it has failed.

   --help                    Show this message and exit.
 ```